EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

-- "I want a table for 2"
+-

+-
-  - Requires a concept table(for 2)
+- Do I have a son?
+- "Who has steaks?" returns an error from referring_expression.
+Non-optimal
 - Can I have a steak?
   - concepts are included in combinatoric with instances
 - what specials do you have?